-The second main attraction today is the Skaftafell Nature Reserve; before Vatnajokull National Park was created and enveloped Skaftafell, this breathtaking area was a National Park in its own right.
-It boasts countless paths leading to outlet glaciers, glacier lagoons, lava fields and a plethora of other features, although its most beloved attractions are Svartifoss Waterfall and the Svinafellsjokull Glacier Tongue.
+Today's second main attraction is the Skaftafell Nature Reserve.
+Before Vatnajokull National Park was created and enveloped Skaftafell, this breathtaking area was a National Park in its own right.
+It boasts countless paths leading to outlet glaciers, glacier lagoons, lava fields, and a plethora of other features, although its most beloved attractions are Svartifoss Waterfall and the Svinafellsjokull Glacier Tongue.

-You are welcome to organise an excursion here when booking, and as it is conducted in the afternoon, can embark on it alongside a Jokulsarlon boat trip.
+You are welcome to organize an excursion here when booking, and as it is conducted in the afternoon, you can embark on it alongside a Jokulsarlon boat trip.

-After marvelling over Vatnajokull’s incredible features, you travel a short way along the South Coast to your hotel near the historic, beautiful village of Kirkjubaejarklaustur, perfectly positioned for your sightseeing adventure tomorrow.
+After marveling over Vatnajokull's incredible features, you travel a short way along the South Coast to your hotel near the historic, beautiful village of Vik, perfectly positioned for your sightseeing adventure tomorrow.

 On the ninth day of your epic adventure around Iceland, you will explore the many sites that line the South Coast.
-Many travellers attempt to fit this region, Skaftafell and Jokulsarlon into a single day and find themselves skipping and rushing attractions; due to this package’s focus in the south, however, you will be able to give each one justice.
+Many travelers attempt to fit this region, Skaftafell, and Jokulsarlon, into a single day and find themselves skipping and rushing attractions.
+However, due to this package's focus in the south, you will be able to give each one justice.

-Travelling from Kirkjubaejarklaustur, the first major site you will come to is the village of Vik, which sits next to the famous Reynisfjara beach.
-Considered one of the world’s most stunning non-tropical beaches, it is renowned for its volcanic black sands, thunderous waves and incredible geological formations - particularly the massive sea-stacks of Reynisdrangar.
+Traveling from Kirkjubaejarklaustur, the first major site you will come to is the village of Vik, which sits next to the famous Reynisfjara beach.
+Considered one of the world's most stunning non-tropical beaches, it is renowned for its volcanic black sands, thunderous waves, and incredible geological formations - particularly the massive sea-stacks of Reynisdrangar.

-The next site you will come to is a sixty-metre tall waterfall, Skogafoss, which boasts an incredible amount of power.
-It is possible to get close to this feature, though you may get wet, and to view it from many different angles due to an adjacent staircase.
+The next site you will come to is a 197 ft (60 m) tall waterfall, Skogafoss, which boasts an incredible amount of power.
+It is possible to get close to this feature, though you may get wet, and view it from many different angles due to an adjacent staircase.